Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Iwasawa Continued Fractions

-where the sequences terminate if at some point $x_i=0$.
-The (possibly finite) sequence $\{a_i\}$ of elements of $\Zee$ is the \emph{continued fraction sequence} of $x$.
+For a point $x\in \X$, we can then inductively define the continued fraction digits $a_i\in \Zee$ and forward iterates $x_i\in K$ by taking \begin{linenomath} \end{linenomath} where the sequences terminate if at some point $x_i=0$.
+The (possibly finite) sequence $(a_i)$ of elements of $\Zee$ is the \emph{continued fraction sequence} of $x$.
 (Note that later in the paper, we will assign a bi-infinite string of digits to pairs of points one of which is in $K$, resulting in a different notion of $a_0$.
 For this reason, for points in $K$ we will leave $a_0$ undefined.)

-Given a sequence $\{a_i\}$ of elements of $\Zee$ (possibly arising from the above algorithm), one defines the \emph{convergent mappings} $M_i\in \Mod$ inductively by setting $M_0$ to be the identity mapping and $M_{n+1}= M_n\circ \iota^{-1} \circ a_{n+1}$.
+Given a sequence $(a_i)$ of elements of $\Zee$ (possibly arising from the above algorithm), one defines the \emph{convergent mappings} $M_i\in \Mod$ inductively by setting $M_0$ to be the identity mapping and $M_{n+1}= M_n\circ \iota^{-1} \circ a_{n+1}$.
 (In the sequel, we will often suppress the $\circ$ notation for convenience.)
 By construction, we see that $x_0=M_n (x_n)$.
 For each $i$, the $i^{th}$ \emph{convergent} of the continued fraction is then the point $M_i(0)$.
 Note that $T^i x_0=x_i=M_i^{-1}(x_0)$.

 We will be interested in conditions on the continued fraction algorithm that guarantee the following properties: \begin{defi} The continued fraction algorithm is \emph{convergent} if the continued fraction digits of almost every point $x\in K$ produce convergents $M_i(0)$ that indeed converge to $x$ (clearly, every finite expansion is convergent).
-The algorithm is \emph{ergodic} if the Gauss map $T$ is ergodic. \end{defi}
+The algorithm is \emph{ergodic} if the shift map $T$ is ergodic. \end{defi}

 We will use the following definition of ergodicity: \begin{defi} Let $(A,\mu)$ be a measure space and $f:A\rightarrow A$ a measurable (but not necessarily measure-preserving) transformation.
 Then, $f$ is said to be ergodic with respect to $\mu$ if for every measurable $B\subset A$, $\mu(f^{-1}B\triangle B)=0$ implies that $\mu(B)=0$ or $\mu(A\setminus B)=0$.
 If $\phi:A\rightarrow A$ is a measurable flow, then $\phi$ is ergodic with respect to $\mu$ if for every measurable $B\subset A$, $\mu(\phi_t(B)\triangle B)=0$ for all $t\in\mathbb{R}$ implies that $\mu(B)=0$ or $\mu(A\setminus B)=0$. \end{defi}